alastaircottenham/EssentialEightTracker/README.md

 3. **Make Changes**: Implement your improvements.
 4. **Submit a Pull Request**: Send a pull request with a detailed description of your changes.

-Altewrnatively feel free to head over to the [Discussions Tab](https://github.com/alastaircottenham/EssentialEightTracker/discussions) to add ideas to discuss.
+Alternatively feel free to head over to the [Discussions Tab](https://github.com/alastaircottenham/EssentialEightTracker/discussions) to add ideas to discuss.

 ## License